M Idioms

 make time with (someone)

-The man was trying to make time with the waitress in the restaurant.
+The man tried to make time with the waitress in the restaurant.

 make up for lost time

-- do something quickly (because you wasted time before)
+- to do something quickly (because you wasted time before)

 make up for (something)

-I have to work hard in order to make up for last year's poor sales.
+We must work hard to make up for last year's poor sales.

 make up one's face